 Are you excited to start a new career as a web developer and combat inflation woes?
 Great choice, as both frontend and backend software engineers still have stable job opportunities even in this economy.
 This article is designed to help you choose the right career path between iOS and Web Development.
 Use this article as a resource to find all pros and cons of choosing one over the other.
 If you stick around, you will see salary expectations, knowledge requirements, and recommendations for courses and tools that will help you master your future craft.
 Find your programming path with Alpha Efficiency expert agency advice.

 - Final thoughts

-So, iOS vs web development, which path should you choose?
-Today, our web development agency in Chicago explores all the upsides of both professions and puts them side by side in an effort to help with your perplexion.
-We hope that this article inspires you to broaden your horizons and make the step in the right direction.
+Both iOS and web development offer lucrative and fulfilling career opportunities, but they also require different skills and knowledge.
+Our web development agency in Chicago will put both professions side by side in an effort to help you with the perplexion.
+We hope that this article inspires you to broaden your horizons and take a step in the right direction.
+So let’s start…

 The development environment supporting Apple is a rapidly growing ecosystem, so it is no wonder that many established enterprises and tech startups focus solely on iOS app development.
 In fact, a large number of popular apps such as Snapchat and Clubhouse were initially developed for iOS users and later expanded to Android.

 So, to kickstart our iOS vs web development comparison, let’s check some of the reasons why people choose iOS app development.

 The consumers’ insatiable appetite for new apps gives iOS developers numerous opportunities to showcase their skills by creating innovative apps that run on iOS.
 Furthermore, the growing popularity of iPhones is expected to provide a steady demand for iOS developers.

 Since the introduction of the Apple app store in 2008, around 1,500,000 jobs have been created around iOS app development and design.
 Since then, iOS apps have seen an incredible increase in net worth and have collectively made $1.3 trillion globally in February 2021.